 PPT is not requesting these records merely for their intrinsic informational value.
-Disclosure of the requested records will significantly enhance the public's understanding of the communications at ED involving the promotion of efforts to address underrepresented groups' voting, as compared to the level of public understanding that exists prior to the disclosure.
+Disclosure of the requested records will significantly enhance the public's understanding of any DOI officials' involvement in the film, as compared to the level of public understanding that exists prior to the disclosure.
 Indeed, public understanding will be significantly increased as a result of disclosure.

-The records are also certain to shed light on ED's compliance with its own mission and responsibilities.
+The records are also certain to shed light on DOI's compliance with its own mission and responsibilities.
 Such public oversight of agency action is vital to our democratic system and clearly envisioned by the drafters of the FOIA.
 Thus, PPT meets this factor as well.

 II.
-PPT Has the Ability to Disseminate the Requested Information Broadly.
+PPT has the Ability to Disseminate the Requested Information Broadly.

 PPT is a nonpartisan organization that informs, educates, and counsels the public about the importance of government officials acting consistently with their ethics obligations.
-A key component of being able to fulfill this mission and educate the public about these duties is access to information that articulates the external communications between ED officials regarding voting.
+A key component of being able to fulfill this mission is access to information that articulates the communications related to the film between DOI officials.
 PPT intends to publish information from requested records on its website, distribute the records and expert analysis to its followers through social media channels including Twitter, Facebook, and other similar platforms.
 PPT also has a robust network of reporters, bloggers, and media publications interested in its content and that have durable relationships with the organization.
 PPT intends to use any or all of these far-reaching media outlets to share with the public information obtained as a result of this request.